brent-edwards-online/career_hub/README.md

 The user must register and sign in first to be able to view and review images.

-The user may login as a guest without registering by click the green 'Continue as Guest' button on the home screen.
+The user may login as a guest without registering by clicking the green 'Continue as Guest' button on the home screen.